alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/index.md

   transport: custom(smartAccountClient),
   chain: smartAccountClient.chain,
   signer: newOwner,
-  accountAddress, // NOTE: you MUST to specify the original smart account address to connect using the new owner/signer });
+  accountAddress, // NOTE: You MUST to specify the original smart account address to connect using the new owner/signer });
 ```